edthedev/edthedev.github.io/slides/adopting_code_review.md

 ## Commit to Code Review

-- Discuss and agree to team-wide expectations
+Discuss and agree to team-wide expectations.

-- Request lots of Reviewers
-- Use a reminder bot
-- Expect Fast Feedback
+- We prioritize reviewing each other's code, over writing new code.
+- Team members commit to reviewing unreviewed code daily.
+One work day is the longest any non-draft pull request may sit without feedback.
+- Code authors commit to be available to discuss the code.
+- Managers commit to make time to train in technologies that team members are asked to review code in.
+- Teams commit to providing additional reviewers when requested by the code author.
+- Email securitysupport@illinois.edu to request code reviewers from Cybersecurity.

 ???

+- Cybersecurity Development makes this same commitment to your team - we will provide additional code reviewers by request.

 ---

 ## Be a Great Reviewer

-- We prioritize reviewing each other's code, over writing new code.
+- Please do review code you don't fully understand.
 - We encourage having a look at any open pull requests assigned to you each time you return from a coffee break.
-- One work day is the longest we expect any non-draft pull request to sit without feedback.
-- Please do review code you don't fully understand.
-- Your manager will make time for you to train in languages that you are being asked to review code in.
-- Pair and mob programming count as code review.
+- Pair and mob programming are forms of code review.
 - Feel free to approve pull requests for work that you are satisfied with after any collaborative programming session.
 - Review does not result in automatic approval, even when the work was done in a